nathankellenicki/nuimojs/README.md

 Note: Subclass of EventEmitter.

+#### Properties

+##### uuid

+Device unique identifier.

+##### batteryLevel

+The current battery level as a percentage between 0-100.

 #### Methods

 ##### connect(callback())

 Connects to a previously discovered Nuimo device.
 The callback is triggered when the device is ready for interacting with.

+##### setLEDMatrix(matrix, brightness, timeout)

+Outputs a pattern to the LED matrix on the front of the device.

+Matrix is either:
+- An array of 81 items, each representing one of the 81 LED's, starting at the top left.
+Each item in the array should be either 0 or 1.
+- A buffer of 11 bytes, each bit representing one of the 81 LED's, with the last 7 of the 11th byte being unused.

+Brightness is a value between 0-255.
+Timeout is how long the pattern should appear for (In milliseconds).

 #### Events